 The sales forecast is used to estimate the company's turnover.
 It is generally presented by category of products and services, types of customers, or time slots.

-Below is an example of a sales forecast for a hostel, organised by categories of services with the beds occupancy forecast broken down based on seasonality:
+In our financial forecast example, we have included below a sales forecast for a hostel, organised by categories of services with the bed's occupancy forecast broken down based on seasonality:

 Examples of financial statements to include in your forecast